EspressoAdvice.comUpdated April 2026

 Descaling (£5): Any machine from a hard water area needs thorough descaling before use.

 OPV adjustment (free with knowledge): Pre-2015 Gaggias often ran at 12+ bar and need adjusting to 9 bar.
-Straightforward with YouTube guidance.
+Plenty of YouTube guides walk you through it.

 These aren't problems; they're expected maintenance.
 Budget £20-50 for consumables when buying used.